gitIron/hello-world/README.md

 # hello-world
-This is my first own repository
+This is my first own repository and I'm just trying to get into web-developing